 The Jupiter software is available in two editions: Single-User ($120/year per user) and Schools (custom pricing).

-First in our paid category is GradeBookWizard, another feature-packed online gradebook and attendance control solution for teachers.
+GradeBookWizard is another feature-packed online gradebook and attendance control solution for teachers.
 Same as with other products in this domain, educators can use GradeBookWizard to release instructions, assignments, grades, news, handouts and information for parents.
 All these can be accessed via secure logins.

 At the institution level, GradeBookWizard enables standardization of grading criteria across classes.
 Student records are stored in a centralized location, so any changes are applied automatically to the entire database.
 Grades can be exported in various file formats for better compatibility.